TheCodeSummoner/SecurityPi/solutions/vulnerable_flask/README.md

 #### Vulnerability

 The website is vulnerable to commands injection, as no input checking has been implemented.
-It is possible to find the *flag.txt* file by injecting *ls* command and navigating over the directories, and later retrieve the contents of it with *cat* command.
+It is possible to find the *flag.txt* file by injecting *ls* command and navigating over the directories, and later retrieve the contents of it, for example with *cat* command injection or simple directory traversal.

 #### Correct queries

-Correct queries are present in the *Correct_queries* file.
+Correct query is present in the *correct_query* file.

 ## Conclusion